How to Fix Hosts File (Java Only)

 Step 6

-Using the arrow keys and the Backspace key, delete those two lines entirely.
+Using the arrow keys and the Backspace key, delete these lines entirely.

 Step 7